 Redemption was to come, however, in the unlikely form of Russian giants Zenit Saint Petersburg.

 Only success would do.
-With his reputation taking a battering at Chelsea and Tottenham, the relatively safer confines of Saint Petersburg would be ideal place to rebuild a reputation.
-But despite winning the league title earlier this year, his reputation has still far from recovered.
+With his reputation taking a battering at Chelsea and Tottenham, the relatively safer confines of Saint Petersburg would be an ideal place to rebuild his reputation.
+But despite winning the league title in 2016, his reputation has still far from recovered.